 Public Health Emergency Preparedness

-Anoka County Public Health Emergency Preparedness is responsible for coordinating, planning, and communicating with the community to understand potential threats and effective responses to public health.
-These threats, whether natural or man-made have driven the need for local public health departments to prepare responses to a wide variety of events.
-Many disasters can pose significant physical, psychological and environmental health risks.
+Anoka County Public Health Emergency Preparedness is responsible for coordinating, planning, and communicating with the community to understand potential threats and effective responses to public health emergencies.
+These threats, whether natural or man-made, have driven the need for local public health departments to prepare responses to a wide variety of events.
+Many disasters can pose significant physical, psychological, and environmental health risks.

-In an effort to build our capacity to respond we work to sustain collaborative relationships with both state and local partners.
-We collaborate with Emergency Management, hospitals, healthcare, behavioral health, emergency medical services, law enforcement, fire services, public works, government administrations, elected officials, volunteer organizations and the private sector.
+Anoka County communicates with partners regularly to make sure we work together during a crisis.
+Our partners include emergency management, hospitals, healthcare, behavioral health, emergency medical services, law enforcement, fire services, public works, government administrations, elected officials, volunteer organizations, and the private sector.